MuminBashir/TextUtils-React-App/README.md

 5) Copy to Clipboard: Simplify the process of sharing or reusing your text.
 TextUtils equips you with a convenient copy-to-clipboard feature, enabling you to effortlessly save and transport your text wherever you need it.

 6) Average Reading Time: Gauge the average time it takes to read your text.
-This feature provides you with valuable insights, especially when crafting content for presentations, articles, or blog posts.
+This feature provides you with valuable insights, especially when crafting content for presentations, articles, or blog posts..